“Be brave” and sign up for a Mandarin class this summer

 People take language courses for a variety of reasons: Perhaps they need it for work purposes, are going on holiday, or maybe they simply have an interest in the culture or want to meet like-minded people.

-Similarly, Mandarin learners have all kinds of rationale when signing up for Continuing & Professional Education (CPE) courses.
+Similarly, Mandarin learners have all kinds of rationale when signing up for Continuing and Professional Education (CPE) courses.
 For example, we have had students who want to continue with the basics they have picked up - be that in education, from friends or visiting China; people planning to take the HSK exams; and those who would just like to speak to friends (and even their three godchildren) in their native tongue.
 One learner even wanted to develop on what she had learned whilst working in a Chinese restaurant!

 This year, a third of graduates from our Mandarin for Teachers’ courses progressed onto CPE.
 Coming from Primary and Secondary schools, they wanted to develop their Chinese language skills so they could help their students: “I wanted to improve my Chinese in order to be able to teach basic Mandarin to my MFL KS3 pupils, particularly in the absence of face-to-face Confucius Classroom teaching” says Lisa Williams from Ysgol Gyfun Cwm Rhymni, a Welsh-medium school in the Rhymney Valley.